Support Groups

 *All are welcome.
 This group will be most relevant to individuals who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, or Two-Spirit (LGBTQIA2S+).

-Men's Dialogue Group (Fall 2025)
+Men's Support & Dialogue Group

 For individuals* who are interested in topics like healthy masculinities, consent, personal experiences of violence, and more.
-Aurora provides support to the official UMN student organization that leads this dialogue group, which will be offered fall 2025.

 *All are welcome.
 This group will be most relevant to individuals who identify as men, male, or masculine.